WWF-International/wwf-uk-css-style-guide/readme.md

     width: 1.25em;

 If you don't use preprocessors, then still use `em` - the numbers will just neeed to be calculated by hand.

+*The reasoning:* using either pixels and root ems block the cascade of inheritance.
+Using `em` or `%` we allow elements to inherit characteristics - which makes designing responsively much lighter, as we're not rewriting the CSS for every viewport size.

 How to comment